Renewable Fuels Module - NEMS Documentation

 Representation of depreciation for renewables-fueled generating technologies

-Biomass, geothermal, solar (photovoltaic and thermal), and wind (onshore and offshore) are assigned five-year tax lives and five-year double declining balance capital depreciation in NEMS2, accelerated cost recovery.
-Landfill gas and hydroelectric technologies are assumed to have 20-year tax lives during which the capital is depreciated, which is the same for most central-station, electricity-generating technologies except nuclear technologies, which are assigned a 15-year tax life.
+Biomass (with and without carbon capture), geothermal, solar photovoltaic (standalone and battery hybrid), and wind (onshore and offshore) are assigned five-year tax lives and five-year double declining balance capital depreciation in NEMS1, accelerated cost recovery.
+Landfill gas and hydroelectric technologies are assumed to have 20-year tax lives during which the capital is depreciated.